 Bersin (I love this guy!) explains that the HR technology market moves in 5-7 year cycles of rolling-out, implementing, and replacing tech.
 We are now in a transitional phase between two cycles.

 Business is a living, breathing entity.
 It undergoes change, grows and recedes, gets broken and heals.
 The people are the individual cells that work together to ensure that the entity is healthy, productive, and thriving.
-In 2016, the brain (leadership) will have more performance management tools at its disposal to predict and improve employee engagement.
-Maybe in 2017 Gallup’s survey will report a positive radical shift in how people show up to work.
+In 2018, the brain (leadership) has more performance management tools at its disposal to predict and improve employee engagement.
+Maybe in 2019 Gallup’s survey will report a positive radical shift in how people show up to work.

 David Mizne is Marketing Communications Manager at 15Five, continuous performance management software that includes weekly check-ins, objectives (OKR) tracking, peer recognition, 1-on-1s, and reviews.
 David’s articles have also appeared on The Next Web & TalentCulture.
 Follow him @davidmizne.